TrueFit/GildedRose/README.md

 	that we can connect externally to the image

-2. Intall node packages in GRWeb run npm install in ../GRWeb
+2. Intall node packages in GRWeb from ../GRWeb run: npm install

+3. Build the dotnet core components
+	run:
+	 dotnet build

-3. Build the dotnet core components run dotnet build in the following directories in this order ../GRBusinessLogic
+	 in the following directories in this order ../GRBusinessLogic
 	../GRConsoleApp
 	../GRWeb

-4. Run the following in the ../GRBusinessLogic to create the database tables on the mysql dstabase dotnet ef database update
+4. Run the following in the ../GRBusinessLogic to create the database tables on the mysql dstabase: dotnet ef database update

 5. Use the console app to import the text file in the the database